 Meditation is actually just another way of saying ‘concentration.’
 Mindfulness is merely directing your attention so that you are consciously in control of your thoughts, emotions and actions.

 Now you don’t have to believe in fairies to want to be in control of your emotions, thoughts and actions do you; after all, emotions, thoughts and actions are the triangle of manifestation where all life’s magic – and tragedies – are born.

 The key element to mindfulness is being consciously aware of the experience you are having in each moment.
 It involves giving your full attention to whatever it is you are doing at any given time.

 Living in the moment is another one of those buzzwords that make people scoff.
-And yes, it is hard to do in every moment of the day.
+And yes, it is hard to do at every moment of the day.
 But with practice, you eventually accrue a sense of just being.
 A human being, not a human doing.

 There is no need to worry about the future before today is over.
 There is no reason for you to repeat a conversation in your head and wish you had said something else.
 There is certainly no reason to let your monkey mind chatter to you when you need to sleep.

 But we all do these things.
 We do these things out of habit.
 Our brain is trained to talk, worry, stress, and run away with our higher-conscious thoughts.
 Mindfulness meditation is a means of training your brain to be peaceful.

 There are plenty of occasions throughout the day where you can keep your mind still.
 I mentioned some above.
 Add to that list, driving, shopping, cooking, exercising, cleaning, making love.
 When you’re mind is still in these situations, you perform better.